 - Google Analytics as well as other Google apps

-- Combined social network features along with blogging
+- Combined social network features

 - Good for images and video